 To amen my life amen.

 Willie pulled out his cigarette lighter and with it located the discarded knapsack.
-In there, along with tools, were two dinner candles, 12-inch tapers he had pinched from the butler's pantry at Collinwood.
-The thief pulled himself to a standing position and, when the room stopped spinning, lit one and shoved it into a sconce.
+In there, along with tools, were a handful of dinner candles, 12-inch tapers he had pinched from the butler's pantry at Collinwood.
+The punk pulled himself to a standing position and, when the room stopped spinning, lit one and shoved it into a sconce.
 The bleak flickering illumination from that single source made the room look spookier than before.